mattpt24/custom-wp-theme-template/README.txt

 Setting up custom theme development environment ------------------------------------------------------------

-* Download 'Local' to create local WP sites (localwp.com)
+1. Download 'Local' to create local WP sites (localwp.com)

-* This cloned github respository should be downloaded into the local wordpress site's 'wp-content/themes' directory
+2. Once site has been created, click on 'Go to site folder' button

+3. Clone this Github respository into the following location 'app/public/wp-content/themes'

-* Change the name of this directory from 'custom-wp-theme' to 'project-name-custom-theme' (optional)
+4. Change the name of this folder from 'custom-wp-theme' to 'project-name-custom-theme' (optional)

-* Main plugins used :
-     - Advanced Custom Fields
-     - All In One Migration (Importing / Exporting)
-     - WPCode (Header & Footer Insertions)
-     - Contact Form 7 (Form Submissions)
-     - Filter Everything (Filtration)
+5. Open up folder in Text Editor